Are you an adviser? Go to Unbiased Pro

 It’s not easy to know exactly how much you’ll need to live on in your retirement.

-If your mortgage will be paid off and you won’t need to fund a daily commute, you’ll need less money each month.
+If your mortgage is paid off and you won’t need to fund a commute, you’ll need less money each month.
+However, there are still day-to-day essentials to pay for and, hopefully, a few luxuries.

 So, what is a good pension amount?
-Some advisers recommend that you save up to 10 times your average working-life salary by the time you retire.
+Some advisers recommend you save up to 10 times your average working-life salary by the time you retire.

-So, if your average salary is £30,000 you should aim for a pension pot of around £300,000.
+So, if your average salary is £30,000, you should aim for a pension pot of around £300,000.

 To find out how much income you’ll have from your private pensions and how much you’ll need, use the Unbiased Pension Calculator.